 2. Follow-for-Follows are Generally Not Supportive

 People who participate in follow-for-follow programs will generally not support you or your stream.
 They are doing it to boost their numbers with your support.
-They are that you will watch their stream and support them, but since they are participating in F3F schemes, they don’t have time to anyone.
+They are that you will watch their stream and support them, but since they are participating in F3F schemes, they don’t have time for anyone.
 You might go into it, wanting to help them.
 In reality, you will only stay to support them if their content entertains you.

 Network with other streamers instead.
 Join your platform’s subreddit or Facebook groups.
 Connect with steamers whose content you enjoy and support them.
 Ask questions about how you can develop your skills.
 These relationships can be helpful.
 You will get feedback on your content, find support, and get the opportunity to collaborate with other streamers.